Contrasting Universal (NYSE:UVV) and Seaboard (NYSE:SEB)

 Valuation & Earnings

-This table compares Universal and Seaboard’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Universal and Seaboard’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue